-The Chairman recommends to the Board the committee's reasonable satisfaction that internal controls are functioning properly in the areas reviewed by Internal Audit and the risk corrective actions identified for implementation by management have been addressed.
+The Committee Chairman recommends to the Board the Committee's reasonable satisfaction that internal controls are functioning properly in the areas reviewed by Internal Audit and that the risk corrective actions identified for implementation by management have been addressed.

-The financial statements and activities were audited by external and independent Auditors Binder Dijker Otte (BDO) Trinidad & Tobago Ltd. The fees paid to the auditors are reflected in the financial statements.
-BDO also provides tax advisory services.
-No other work was performed by the Auditors for the Company.
+The financial statements and activities were audited by external and independent Auditors BDO Trinidad & Tobago Ltd. The fees paid to the auditors are reflected in the financial statements.
+BDO also provides tax advisory services to the Company.
+No other work was performed by the Auditors for the Company and the Board is satisfied that they have performed their duties in a transparent and objective manner.